Yes No Share to Facebook

 Penalty

-Upon a finding of guilt for violating section 187(4) of the Highway Traffic Act a pilot may be fined up to ten thousand ($10,000) dollars which would also be subjected to the statutory victim surcharge as well as court cost.
+As per section 187(4) of the Highway Traffic Act, as shown above, the fine for a violation is very significant at ten thousand ($10,000) dollars.
+This fine would also be subject to the statutory victim surcharge as well as court cost.

 Summary Comment